LLNL/popclass/docs/source/gettingstarted.rst

     popsycle = pc.build_named_model('popsycle_singles_sukhnoldn20')

-We will now combine all of this information to probabilitically classify the lens, given the popsycle model and the event log10tE-log10piE posterior.
+We will now combine all of this information to classify the lens, given the popsycle model and the event log10tE-log10piE posterior.

 .. code-block:: python